 - Income – lenders range from no minimum to £25,000;

-- The more experience the more lenders are available;
+- The more landlord experience you have the more lenders are available;

 - Fewer products for property owners who are first time landlords;